 Research data management (RDM) refers to those practices aimed at organising, storing, documenting and preserving data that is generated and collected during the research data lifecycle.
 The research data life cycle identifies several stages which research data go through before, during and after a research project.
 While the specific stages may vary, they generally include data collection, data analysis and interpretation, publication and sharing, and preservation and archiving.
-Proper research data management is crucial in all the different stages as it helps ensure that data is
+Proper research data management is crucial in all the different stages as it helps ensure that data is efficiently and responsibly handled throughout a research project.

 Within this context, the term “research data” covers the diverse set of information, knowledge and results generated by, and at the same time supporting, research projects in different scientific fields.
 In recent years, research data has taken on increasing importance because it eases the transition to open science.
 The implementation of good research data management practices is therefore key to